-(PILL), (ABBV) - It Could Be Time For This Pharma ETF
+It Could Be Time For This Pharma ETF (NYSE:PILL)

 It Could Be Time For This Pharma ETF

-When it comes to trading leveraged exchange traded funds (ETFs), one of the keys is situational trading.
+When it comes to trading leveraged exchange traded funds, one of the keys is situational trading.
 What that means is that traders should identify the situations or scenarios, be they earnings reports, takeover chatter or political events, relevant to the leveraged ETFs being considered.

 Adhering to situational trading can help traders do what they are supposed to do with leveraged ETFs: keep holding periods brief.